Chihiro Yamanaka: Career

-Yamanaka has more than a dozen recordings released under her own name, principally on the Verve label, most of which have been released internationally, and which include a DVD of her playing at the Iridium Jazz Club in New York.
-Two of her recent releases, Forever Begins (2010) and Reminiscence (2011), were given four-star ratings by AllMusic reviewers, the review of the latter concluding with, "Yamanaka is a fierce talent with robust chops, plenty of soul, and a seemingly endless imagination for the musical possibilities of the piano trio".
+Yamanaka has released more than 20 recordings as a solo artist, principally on the Verve label, most of which have been released internationally, and which include Live in New York, a DVD of her playing at the Iridium Jazz Club in New York.
+Two of her releases, Forever Begins (2010) and Reminiscence (2011), were given four-star ratings by AllMusic reviewers, the review of the latter concluding with, "Yamanaka is a fierce talent with robust chops, plenty of soul, and a seemingly endless imagination for the musical possibilities of the piano trio".

 Yamanaka is one of the 'Frontier Ambassadors' for Kōriyama City.

 Playing style

 John Fordham commented in 2016 that Yamanaka played, in the nature of Oscar Peterson, "straightahead classic jazz with the kind of showboating virtuosity that makes listeners doubt their senses".
 "Like Peterson, Yamanaka favours opening a song at a quiet, lounge-jazz sway and winding it up to a sprint just as listeners are settling back in their chairs."